About the course

 Applicants will be shortlisted for interview by a panel of academics according to their academic achievements to date, understanding of research area, references, prizes, scholarships and awards and aptitude for the course.

 Interviews normally last no more than 30 minutes and begin with a presentation by the applicant of their research proposal, lasting no more than 5 minutes.
-The panel normally comprises the Director of Graduate Studies, the Deputy Director of Graduate Studies, at least one of the applicant's proposed supervisors, and at least one further senior researcher from the department
+The panel normally comprises a Director of Graduate Studies, the Deputy Director of Graduate Studies, at least one of the applicant's proposed supervisors, and at least one further senior researcher from the department.

 How your application is assessed